Rutuj99/Banking-Application_SharePoint-Automate-PowerApps/README.md

 - Loan Application Form: Users can apply for loans through a form that automatically calculates repayable amounts, monthly installments, total interest, and eligibility based on user inputs.

 - Loan Approval / Declined Flow: Loan approval requests are sent via email to authorities.
 The process includes information verification and branch manager approval.
 Users receive email notifications and visual indicators on the UI.

+- Global Bank SIP Feature: The SIP feature allows users to calculate the potential returns they can gain over the years by making systematic investments.
+Users can input investment amount, duration, and expected rate of return to get insights into their future savings.

 ## Getting Started
 Prerequisites